-Once the due tax has been calculated for each box, certain tax allowances are deducted from those amounts.
-All domestic taxpayers are entitled to a general tax allowance of \notin 2,837 (2021).
-The general tax allowance is reduced by 5.977% of the taxable income from work and home exceeding \notin 21,043 (2021), as a result of which the general tax credit may ultimately be zero for an income of \notin 68,507 (2021).
+Once the tax due has been calculated for each box, certain tax allowances are deducted from those amounts.
+All domestic taxpayers are entitled to a general tax allowance of \in 3,362 (2024).
+The general tax allowance is reduced by 6.63% of the taxable income from work and home exceeding \in 24,812 (2024), as a result of which the general tax credit may ultimately be zero for an income of \in 75,518 (2024).
 Depending on the personal situation of the taxpayer and the actual amount of the annual income, the taxpayer may also be entitled to specific tax deductions.